swkeever/skies.dev/src/content/gatsby-next-cra/index.md

 ## Create React App

-[Create React App (CRA)](https://github.com/facebook/create-react-app) is a script that quickly spins up a React project and let's you start coding right away.
+[Create React App (CRA)](https://github.com/facebook/create-react-app) is a script that quickly spins up a React project and lets you start coding right away.

 The great thing about CRA is that it is dead simple to set up.
 There is basically no configuration to get up and running.
-This lets you to focus on coding your app right away, instead of worrying about configuration files.
+This lets you focus on coding your app right away, instead of worrying about configuration files.

 I would recommend using CRA for projects where [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) is not a